frangucc/thenodechronbook/README.md

 NOTE TO EARLY READERS:

 We are open sourcing the core of our curriculum, make no mistake of that.
 Any attempt to make money by charging for our products at this stage of the game is simply to fund what we do.
 This will never change.
-In other words, there will be pull requests happening to this document.
+In other words, there will be pull requests to this document.

-With that said, please wait for instruction on contributing.
+With that said please wait for instruction on contributing.
 We will announce an open activity for all those interested in contributing to our underlying research and knowledge base.
 We respect a wide variety of motives for advising or contributing, so please get in touch with Frank@fye2.com if interested.

 Please also consider there are many factors that go into this type of project.
 This document is slowly being updated and we appreciate you're patience.